tclindner/hex-to-rgb-jquery/README.md

 ## What is hex-to-rgb-jquery?

-hex-to-rgb-jquery is a wrapper for onecolor that adjusts its response so it matches the rgb format jQuery returns.
+hex-to-rgb-jquery is a wrapper for onecolor that adjusts its response, so it matches the rgb format jQuery returns.

 ## Install